Specialization of N\'eron-Severi groups in positive characteristic: Introduction

 \subsection{Acknowledgements}

 This paper is part of the author’s Ph.D. thesis under the supervision of Anna Cadoret.
 He thanks her for suggesting the problem and several sessions of discussion.
 He is also very grateful for her careful re-readings of this paper and her constructive suggestions.
-Several hours of discussion with Marco D'addezio on overconvergent isocrystals and their monodromy groups has been of great help.
+The author is very grateful to Akio Tamagawa to point out a counterxemple to \cite[Theorem 3]{mordel} and to send him a preliminary version of \cite{tamagawa}.
+He would like also to thank Jordan Ellenberg for suggesting the counterexemple in Remark \ref{counterexemple}(2).
+The author is very grateful to the referees for their accurate comments, which helped clarify the exposition of the paper and the proof of Theorem \ref{ltocrys}.
+Several hours of discussion with Marco D'Addezio on overconvergent isocrystals and their monodromy groups has been of great help.
 The author would like to thanks Tomoyuki Abe for having pointed out that there might be a gap in \cite{berthelotconjecture} and for suggesting the use of Shiho's work on relative rigid cohomology to get the overconvergence of the higher direct image in crystalline cohomology.
-He thanks also Atushi Shiho for kindly answering some technical questions on his work and for some comments on a preliminary draft of this paper.
+He thanks also Atsushi Shiho for kindly answering some technical questions on his work and for some comments on a preliminary draft of this paper.
 This circle of ideas has been presented in a small course at RIMS, a Joint Usage/Research Center located in Kyoto University.
 The author would like to thanks the participants for their interest and Akio Tamagawa for the invitation.
 A discussion around Example \ref{example} with Matilde Manzaroli has been of great help.
 Finally the author thanks Vincent de Daruvar and Gregorio Baldi for their interest and for some help to improve the exposition.